meekteek/test_mnemonic/README.md

-This code is to show a simple way to initialize a wallet with an existing wallet with its mneomonic phrase that one may have generated from a browser wallet.
+Code to show a simple way to initialize a wallet with its mneomonic phrase that may have been generated from a browser wallet.

 There are not succifient resources for initializing and using cosmos wallets.
-There is basic documentation and there exist some examples from https://gist.github.com/larry0x/92399bb2f9ce4b769e112ce5550091b9 or https://github.com/cosmos/cosmos-rust/issues/300 but both do not use the same path that is used for normal keypair generation from a mneomonic phrase one would expect from using Keplr/Leap wallets.
+There is basic documentation and there exist some examples from https://gist.github.com/larry0x/92399bb2f9ce4b769e112ce5550091b9 or https://github.com/cosmos/cosmos-rust/issues/300 but both do not use the same path that is used for normal keypair generation from a mneomonic phrase as expected from using Keplr/Leap wallets.

 In this code we use BIP-0044's registered coin type for cosmos wallets as denoted in